Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Two-photon counting signal

-Here, we present a brief outline of derivation of the bare photon coincidence counting observable (i.e., without the filtering stage), following the original theory developed in \cite{dorfman2016time, dorfman2012nonlinear}.
-The expression is already presented in Eq.~\ref{eq:sigpccbare}, and appears as
+Here, we present the intermediate steps in the derivation of the photon coincidence counting signal, following the original steps outlined in \cite{dorfman2016time, dorfman2012nonlinear}.
+Eq~\ref{eq:sigpccbare} already presents the final expression.
+The bare two-photon counting signal is expressed as:

-Here, the averaging of the field correlation term is carried out over the detector modes, and the auxiliary photon modes, where as the averaging of the exciton correlation term is carried out over two-exciton state following transport.
-In the presented theory, the leading order contributions to the signal arise from expansion of the time dependent density operator to the fourth order in emitted field.
-Assuming photon emission into vacuum modes, and following the standard algebraic manipulations one obtains
+Here, the field correlation is averaged over the state of the detector modes, assumed to be in vacuum.
+The exciton correlation function is averaged over the final state after two exciton transport.
+We assume that the leading order contributions to the photon counting signal arise from expansion of the density operator to the fourth order in emitted photon field.
+Expanding the latter into the basis of free-field and following the standard algebraic manipulations we obtain

-This expression represents the exciton correlation function weighted by the density of detector modes.
-The correlation function can be further expanded in terms of individual pathways Fig.~\ref{fig:diagram}, yielding the expressions in Eq.~\ref{eqn:pccpath12}.
+Here four-point exciton correlation function weighted by the density of detector modes evaluated at emitted frequencies.
+The exciton correlation function can be expanded further to yield the expressions in ~\ref{eqn:pccpath12}.
+The Liouville space pathways are depicted in the diagram in Fig.~\ref{fig:diagram}.